 Looking at your practice area, what has been the biggest development in the last five years?

 Things that American and European companies could get away with in China five years ago, they can’t anymore.
 China now has sophisticated tax and tax collection systems.
 Like all governments, the Chinese government wants your money and if you don’t pay them the money they believe they are owed, they will make your life miserable beyond any conception of the word miserable.

 Americans and Europeans are getting in major trouble for this.
 We see it in two areas constantly.

 An American or European company will hire, say, three “independent contractors” in China.
 The Chinese government will come to the American or European company three years later and say, “What are you doing?
 You have three employees but haven’t paid employer taxes for the last three years or withheld employee taxes.
 We’re going to say that you’re doing business in China because you have these three employees, so you owe company income taxes.
-And by the way, employer taxes and benefit taxes equal, like, 40% of what you paid them in salary for the last three years.
+And by the way, employer taxes and benefit taxes equal about 40% of what you paid them in salary for the last three years.
 And we’re going to charge you interest and a penalty.
-And if you don’t pay, we will shut down your business here and we may not let you leave the country.”
+And if you don’t pay, we will shut down your business and we may not let you leave the country.”

 “What?
 They’re just independent contractors,” the Americans or the Europeans will argue.
 Well, guess what?
 If they’re not your cleaning person, or your plumber who’s coming to fix your sink for two days, and you’re paying them money and they don’t have a company, they are your employees.

 Americans will set up a company in China that sells a service or a product back to the parent company in the United States.
 They set it up so that the company in China makes no profit.
 The Chinese government will come in and say, “People don’t run businesses for no profit.
 We’re going to impute a 30% profit, and you need to pay the last three years’ taxes on that plus penalties, plus interest.”